Day passes at hotels in the Riviera Maya

 Larger hotels tend to have more to offer then smaller hotels.
 The price may be the same as well.
 Prices are based more on how many stars they have rather then size.
 Larger hotels have more pools, more entertainment, and more food options.

-If you do just a hotel pool to go to for the day in Playa Del Carmen you might want to check out these three options.
+If you do just a hotel pool to go to for the day in Playa Del Carmen you might want to check out these rooftop pool options.
 You just have to pay the consumption charge at each one.
-It ranges from about 200-500 pesos.
+It ranges from about 500-1000 pesos per person.
 This just means buying drinks and/or food.
+It is pretty easy to buy drinks and a meal to cover the consumption charge.

 Do you have any questions or comments about day passes?
 Let us know below in the comment section.